The T-80 turned out to be a complete disaster. T-80 turned out to be a complete disaster. Fuel tank capacity is 80 tons.

 Fuel system

-Air cleaning system
+Air purification system

-The air cleaning system is designed to clean the air entering the engine, the high-pressure turbine nozzle, for blowing the power compartment units.
+The air cleaning system is designed to clean the air entering the engine, the nozzle apparatus of the high-pressure turbine, and for blowing the power compartment units.

 Transmission